 - Enroll for credit in the MTP seminar series, CHSC 7730, Topics in Health Services Research, offered September – April (3 credit hours).
 This course is offered approximately every other Monday morning for the fall and every other Wednesday for the winter academic term.

-- Take at minimum two additional courses through the Department of Community Health Sciences.
+- Take at most two additional courses through the Department of Community Health Sciences.
 These include: i) CHSC 7320, Organization and Finance of the Canadian Health Care System, and ii) one of CHSC 7310, Epidemiology of Health Care, or CHSC 7300, Health Policy and Planning.
 Course descriptions can be found on the right side of this page.